We are responsible for the pruning of all trees in public areas including parks and reserves, nature strips and street trees.

-Trees growing on public land that are growing too close to power lines can only be pruned by Council staff or our contractors.
+Trees growing on public land that are growing too close to power lines can only be pruned by our staff or our contractors.

 If trees are growing close to the power lines and are on your property, you will need to contact your electricity provider for further information.

 Overhanging foliage or branches from private properties can be a problem for anyone using our footpaths, nature strips, roads and laneways.